tpolecat/tut/example/src/main/tut/Atto.md

 ip1.parseOnly("128.42.42.1").option
 ```

-We can name our parser, which provides slighExatly more enlightening failure messages
+We can name our parser, which provides slightly more enlightening failure messages

 ```scala
 val ip2 = ip1 as "ip-address"